gbeltrao/squidex-docs/README.md

 > A content management hub for all your data.

-Squidex is a content management platform to manage all your content, for example:
+Squidex is a content management hub to manage all your content, for example:

 * Dynamic elements for your mobile apps.
 * Blog posts and articles for your website.